Protecting your children from abusive grandparents shows wisdom and strength.

 A narcissistic individual needs “supply” to keep their fragile false self in place.
 They will employ whatever tactics needed to control others, feed their ego, and relentlessly force compliance.
 If yours was a controlling, emotionally-abusive childhood, take steps to protect your own children from this manipulative, harmful behavior.
 Do not allow your children to rely on narcissists for love and approval.
 From childhood, you know this exhausting, emotionally-abusive marathon has no finish line.

 Narcissistic parents draw narcissistic supply from their children and grandchildren.
 Achieved with guilt, harsh control, and sudden, short-lived “acts” of kindness, insecure narcissists do not seek understanding nor acceptance.
-They demand compliance, and require that children fawn by showing them appreciation or offering tearful apologies.
+They demand compliance and require that children express forced appreciation or offer tearful apologies.
 The narcissistic parent / grandparent drinks in the control and adulation.
 This forced behavior fortifies the narcissist’s false sense of grandiosity, greatness and admiration.

 Young children will not understand your efforts to rationalize with them about how abusive grandparents are not good people.
 Narcissistic liars are experts at manipulation and the art of “the spin.”
-For now, attempting to help your children understand emotional neglect and emotional abuse is inappropriate and fruitless.
+For now, trying to explain emotional neglect and emotional abuse to your children is inappropriate, fruitless and confusing for them.
 Your best defense is a strategic offense.

 Children, especially young ones, are naively trusting of adults, including grandparents.
 Children learn by watching and listening to the adults in their lives.
 Narcissistic people have severe emotional deficits that produce an entirely egocentric worldview.
 The confusion and complexities of a relationship with a narcissist will cause your children to become manipulative, skittish and deceitful— this is survival.

 Toxic grandparents may feel some love for their grandchildren, but they cannot help who they truly are.
-They are critical, manipulative and judgmental people.
-In their mind, when they are criticizing someone, they’re “helping” them become better.
+They are critical, manipulative, selfish and judgmental people.
+In their mind, when they are criticizing someone (gossip), they’re “helping” them become better.
 A child’s psyche is fragile and impressionable, and ill-equipped to manage this intense emotional abuse.
-Hurtful or critical words can become their inner voice, which can lead to confusion, anxiety, depression and other serious illnesses.
+Hurtful or critical words can become their inner voice, which can lead to confusion, anxiety, depression, and other serious illnesses.

 Individuals with narcissistic personality disorder are abusive and emotionally unwell; they have no ability to feel empathy or genuine love.
 You have a responsibility to prevent your children from being hurt, used, and confused.
 Your moral imperative is to keep a grandparent from feeding off your children’s innocence.

-Talk with your children about what healthy relationships look and feel like.
+Talk with your children about the benchmarks of a healthy relationship.
 By doing so, you are helping them develop personal boundaries, and encouraging them to listen to their intuition and trust their inner voice.
 Teach your children the skills needed to deal with toxic people they may encounter.
 Allow your children to bask in the confidence of your unconditional love.

 Undermining Your Parenting

-Your narcissistic parents will not be supportive of your leadership in parenting.
+Your narcissistic parents will not support your leadership in parenting.
 Unless you’re present while your parents are with your children, you won’t realize this insidious abuse is sneaking into your own family.
-A narcissistic grandparent will not accept your parental authority, which is confusing for children.
+A narcissistic grandparent will not accept your parental authority, which creates chaotic confusion.
 You won’t see the dangerous effects of your parent’s lack of respect for you until your children begin to defy you with the same harsh accusations and critical taunts you remember from childhood.
 Narcissists do not change.

-As an adult, your narcissistic parent has no power in your life, but they can damage your children.
-By keeping your parents away from your kids, you have the opportunity to break the harmful cycle of narcissistic abuse that injured you.
+As an adult, your narcissistic parent has no power in your life, but they can damage and hurt your children.
+By keeping your parents away from your kids, you are intentionally breaking the harmful cycle of narcissistic abuse that injured you.
 Protect your children, nurture their individuality, and set boundaries that you wish had protected you as a child.

-Ensure that your children have relationships with healthy, engaging adults who support your values and love your children for who they are.
+Ensure that your children have relationships with positive, healthy, engaging adults who support your values and love your children for who they are.
 Be an example by reflecting on your own flaws, and demonstrate healthy communication by sincerely apologizing for misunderstandings and wrongdoings.
-In contrast to a narcissist, a loving adult will carefully support and encourage a child’s self-confidence as they grow and make independent decisions.
+In contrast to a narcissist, a truly loving adult will consistently support and encourage a child’s self-confidence as they grow and make independent decisions.